 Current Title I Programs in Weymouth

-Remedial Academic Program, Grades K through 6: In keeping with federal and state guidelines, the great majority of Title I academic support is provided within a child's classroom during the time when the academic area of need is being taught by the classroom teacher with the support of certified interventionists.
+Remedial Academic Program, Grades Kindergarten through 7th: In keeping with federal and state guidelines, the great majority of Title I academic support is provided within a child's classroom during the time when the academic area of need is being taught by the classroom teacher with the support of certified interventionists.
 The Title I services complement rather than replace the instruction of the classroom teacher.

-Schoolwide Project: The William Seach Primary School and Abigail Adams Middle School have been identified as a school where extra assistance is needed and has, therefore, become a schoolwide Project.
+Schoolwide Program: The William Seach Primary School and the Abigail Adams Middle School have been identified as a school where extra assistance is needed and has therefore become a schoolwide Project.
 The goal of the schoolwide project is to improve the academic performance of all children in the school.
-All students at these two schools are eligible to receive help, as needed.
+All students at these Schools are eligible to receive help, as needed.
 The Title I teachers may work with different children at different times depending on individual needs.

 Reading/ELA: Title I interventionists generally support children in their regular classrooms during the regular reading lesson.
 Periodically Title I teachers may also work with small groups of children for intensive reading/ELA instruction.